Convective Turing Bifurcation: Introduction

 \section{Introduction}

-In this paper, motivated by modern problems in biomechanical pattern formation, we revisit the problem of Turing bifurcation, posed originally in the idealized context of reaction plus diffusion \cite{T}, in the more general context including mechanical or convective effects.
-Specifically, generalizing tools developed in \cite{M1,M2,S1,S2,SZJV,S,MC} for reaction diffusion systems, we carry out a rigorous version of the formal ``weakly unstable approximation,'' or multiscale expansion of Eckhaus \cite{E}, derived originally in the hydrodynamical context of flow about an airfoil, to obtain a complete description in terms of an ``amplitude equation'' consisting of the complex Ginzburg-Landau equation.
-For the $O(2)$ symmetric reaction diffusion case studied previously, this reduces to the real Ginzburg-Landau equation.
+In this paper, motivated by modern problems in biomechanical pattern formation, we revisit the problem of Turing bifurcation, posed originally in the idealized context of reaction plus diffusion \cite{T}, in the more general context of PDE including mechanical or {\it convective} effects.
+Namely, generalizing tools developed in \cite{M1,M2,S1,S2,SZJV,S,MC} for reaction diffusion systems, we carry out a rigorous version of the formal ``weakly unstable approximation,'' or multiscale expansion of Eckhaus \cite{E}, derived originally in the hydrodynamical context of flow about an airfoil, to obtain a complete description in terms of periodic traveling waves of the associated ``amplitude equation'' \cite{vH,KSM,M3} consisting of the complex Ginzburg-Landau equation.
+For the $O(2)$ symmetric reaction diffusion case of the references, this reduces to the real Ginzburg-Landau equation.

+More precisely, we show that, near Turing bifurcation, small spatially periodic traveling wave solutions of the PDE lie asymptotically close to spatially periodic traveling waves of the associated complex Ginzburg-Landau equation, with asymptotically nearby speeds.
+In a companion paper \cite{WZ1}, we show that spectral and time-asymptotic nonlinear stability of bifurcating spatially periodic traveling waves is likewise predicted by the corresponding properties of their complex Ginzburg-Landau approximants, completing the remaining part of the program of \cite{M1,M2,S1,S2}.

 A question of substantial current interest is modeling of morphogenesis in both early and later stages: e.g., vascularization, during branching, tubule formation, and remodeling/angiogenesis.
 As described in \cite{MO,Ma,Mai,SBP,P}, the basic reaction diffusion model of Turing \cite{T} has given way to various mechanochemical and hydrodynamical models of form \be \d_t w+\d_x f(w)=r(w)+ \d_x(b(w)\d_x w), \ee incorporating also convection, where $r$ and $b$ may in general be of full or partial rank.
 For example, a simple version (neglecting shear forces) of the hydrodynamic vasculogenesis model of \cite{SBP} is \ba \partial_t n + \nabla \cdot (nu)&=0,\quad \partial_t (nu) + \nabla \cdot (nu \otimes u - \bbT_n) =n\nabla c -\tau_0 nu,\quad \partial_t c - \Delta c+ \tau_1 c=n, \ea where $n$ is density of endothelial cells (EC) lining the interior of blood vessels, assumed to be carried passively by the extracellular matrix (ECM) of smooth muscle cells in the vessel wall \cite{WM}, $u$ is displacement of ECM, $\bbT_n$ is cell stress, and $c$ is concentration of chemical attractant.
 For the simplest choice $\bbT_n=\nabla \psi(u)$, this has been reported to numerically reproduce structures resembling early in vitro networks; cf. \cite[Fig. 2, p.
 11]{SBP}, \cite[Fig. 3, p.
 551]{P}.